Edge-Locksmith-Services/Locksmith-website/businessanalysis.md

 ## Business processes

 ## Business operational policies and rules
+Abide by life-safety codes from the National Fire Protection Association(NFPA) that deals with ingress and egress from public buildings, local building codes as required by jurisdiction, Follow State and Federal laws as applicable, follow State and Federal accounting practices, Needs to have a license to practice, Bonding and insured is required,
 ## Business operational constraints
+The devlopment and implenation of the website should be finished within the time frame as identified from the company principal officers.
+The devlopment of the webstie should not exccede the assigned budget from the company.
 ## Business operational modes
+If the website is offline the site will display an error message and a way to contact the company such as email or telephone.
 ## Business operational quality
+The highest priority of would be inculde the contact infromation and name of the company.
 ## Business structure